Infection Control Policy

 9.0 Meeting Location Requirements

-For mobile appointments, we will meet with customers and students at a public location, such as a restaurant, coffee shop, library, office, or another meeting place that has a policy of cleaning and disinfecting according to CDC guidelines, industry rules, and local public health department rules, where applicable.
+For mobile appointments, we will meet with customers and students at a public location, such as a restaurant, coffee shop, library, office, lobby, or another meeting place that has a policy of cleaning and disinfecting according to CDC guidelines, industry rules, and local public health department rules, where applicable.

 Meetings at hospitals, clinics, medical offices, skilled nursing facilities, nursing homes, rehab centers, assisted living, and senior apartments must follow facility and public health department rules, CDC guidelines, and our Infection Control Policy.